juandavidkincaid/unm2-tangram/research/barycentric_coordinates.md

 # Edge Cases & Caveats

 There is one posible edge case that would need to be addressed in this system.
-The whole sustantial idea of the tangram game is to prove if any other figures in a delimited area are overlaping each other, if this premise returns true then the game is not finished else it is.
+The whole sustantial idea of the tangram game is to prove if any other figures in a delimited area are overlaping each other, if this premise returns true then the game is not finished otherwise it is.

 <div style="text-align:center">
     <img src="./barycentric_coordinates/figure_overlap_case.svg" style="margin: auto;"/>